rotbau/tkg-service-poc/README.md

 1. NSX-T, NSX Advanced Load Balnacer (AVI) or HA Proxy base install
 2. VI Admin / Operator enables Workload Management on vSphere Cluster
 3. VI Admin / Operator creates a vsphere namespace for application, developement team, LOB, etc
-4. VI Admin / Operator configures rbac, storage policy, resource limits (optional) on the vsphere cluster namespace
+4. VI Admin / Operator configures rbac, storage policy, vm classes allowed and resource limits (optional) on the vsphere cluster namespace
 5. VI Admin / Operator may create a TKG workload cluster for development teams in their namespace or simply hand off the namespace to the team for self-service TKG cluster creation
 6. VI Admin / Operator will invite development team to access their configured namespace by sending them the link to the supervisor cluster API IP, vsphere namespace(s) and any TKG cluster(s) created for them
 7. Developer team will access supervisor cluster landing page and download kubectl and vshphere plugins for their developement environment OS